gracechensd/XMLParser/README.txt

 uris_small.csv is a small sample of uris.csv filter.txt contains the words to be filtered

+Database tables should be created before running GenerateOntologies2.java.
+CREATE table Keywords2 (id int not null auto_increment, file_name varchar(80) not null, keyword varchar(180), primary key (id));
+CREATE table Ontologies2 (id int not null auto_increment, file_name varchar(80) not null, ontology varchar(180), primary key (id));

 Java files contain final variables that should be changed on other computers.
 The latest .java files for use:

 GenerateOntologies.java - Parses xml files for keywords, filters them, and then generates a list of ontologies in the form of URIs for each xml file based on those keywords.
 Writes keywords to keywords.csv and ontologies to uris.csv.
-Path names for the xml files’ location and results.csv location are specific to Grace’s computer.
+Path names for the xml files’ location and keywords.csv location are specific to Grace’s computer.

 GenerateOntologies2.java - Does the same as GeneratesOntologies.java, but writes to a MySQL database instead to .csv files.
 Can write EITHER keywords OR ontologies table; haven’t yet figured out a good way to specify writing to one, both, or neither.
 Path names for the xml files’ location, and the mysql database credentials and table name, are specific to Grace’s computer.